retroplasma/pow/README.md

 ## What is it
 - Who has mined the hardest will have their text shown on the website.
 - There is also a small wall of pixels.
 Each pixel can be mined.
-- Proof of Work
+- Proof of Work with basic gossip over P2P (STUN/TURN)
-- Text of the smallest sha256(nonce + text) value seen in P2P network should be displayed on top of this page *[1]*
+- e.g. for text: the smallest sha256(nonce + text) value seen in P2P network should be displayed on top of this page *[1]*

 *[1] nonce placement could be improved*